peggy1502/Alpha-Projects/README.md

 # Alpha-Projects

-This repository is a series of notebooks that show the small projects which I've done while learning Python for data analysis and data science.
+This repository is a series of notebooks that show the small projects that I've done while learning Python for data analysis and data science.

 [Exploring eBay Car Sales Data](Project_3.ipynb)